Botfuel/botfuel-dialog/CONTRIBUTING.md

 ```

 If the new version number is incorrect (for example, a breaking change tag was added by mistake), it is possible to manually set it:
+* Remove the git tag that was potentially created during the failed attempt to publish
 * Add a new section in the changelog
 * Update the version number in `packages/botfuel-dialog/package.json`
 * Test and compile as `yarn publish` would do